Comprehensive Arrival and Departure Entebbe Airport Information

-Yes, if the result is clear and readable on the phone, and easy to verify, it can be accepted.
-However, verification of the results on the phone may take time, and in case the queue is long, one may have to be asked to stand aside to wait for verification.
+Yes, if the result is clear, readable on the phone, and easy to verify, it can be accepted.
+However, verification of the effects on the phone may take time.
+If the queue is long, one may have to be asked to stand aside to wait for confirmation.
 A printed version is more comfortable and more convenient.

 - When should the COVID-19 test be done?
-Is it 120 hours before travel or 120 hours before arrival?
+One hundred twenty hours before travel or 72 hours before arrival?

-It is 120 hours after sample collection before boarding aircraft leaving the country of origin.
+It is 120 hours after sample collection before boarding aircraft leave the origin country.
 (Transit time is not included in the 120 hours if you do not leave the terminal building of the transit airport)